FOREX-Dollar slips as Fed outlook shifts

 Fed Chair Jerome Powell said deposit flows have stabilised in the last week, and smaller lenders said they took some comfort from Yellen's remarks that deposit insurance would be considered were there to be a contagion risk.

-Bitcoin BTC=BTSP fell 3% to $27,360 after a series of U.S. Securities and Exchange Commission lawsuits over crypto promotion put a dampener on digital assets.
+Bitcoin BTC=BTSP fell 3% to $27,360 on Wednesday and was held near level on Thursday after a series of U.S. Securities and Exchange Commission lawsuits over crypto promotion put a dampener on digital assets.

 ========================================================